-The Facebook Connect - Login interaction type makes it possible for a website visitor to log in to a website using their Facebook credentials.
+You can use the Facebook Connect - Login interaction type in BlueConic to enable your website visitors to log in to a website using their Facebook credentials.
 Access to Facebook is accomplished through a valid Facebook application.
 When a visitor clicks the Facebook login logo, they are asked to allow a Facebook application access to their Facebook account.
 In the Facebook Connect - Login interaction, you can define what profile information can be read from Facebook.
 Facebook profile data is added to the visitor's BlueConic profile via the Facebook Connect Profile Transfer listener (plugin).

 The visual form of the Facebook Connect - Login interaction is a Facebook logo + text that appears on a web page at the defined position which the visitor can click to log in.
 For example: